-Foremost among performance flex-wings in late 1979 and early 1980 in Britain was the Southdown Sailwings Sigma, built near Brighton on the Sussex coast of England.
-Ian Grayland designed the first prototype while at Hiway Hang Gliders in 1978.
+Foremost among performance flex-wings in early 1980 in Britain was the Southdown Sailwings Sigma, built near Brighton on the Sussex coast of England.
+(Foremost, that is, along with the Waspair Gannet/Super Gryphon and the Chargus Cyclone, depending on whose opinion you obtain…) Ian Grayland designed the first Sigma prototype while at Hiway Hang Gliders in 1978.
 Bill Pain helped him make the sail over a weekend when he had just started apprenticing as a sail maker aged 17.
 (9)

-See under External links for some better quality photos of the Sigma and Emu.
+See under External links for some quality photos of the Sigma and Emu.

 Bill Pain continued with hang glider design after the Pelican.
 (Indeed, in 2010 he was in Australia flight testing another prototype.)

 See the related topics menu Southdown Sailwings, Vulturelite, and Aerial Arts of Sussex, England.

 Roy Haggard, who designed the 1974 Dragonfly and the 1979 Comet, and Ray Morgan developed the Arrow, a conventional glider with three-axis controls, but made out of hang glider materials and fittings.
 Ray Morgan worked for Sailplane aerodynamicist Dr. Paul MacCready at Aerovironment.
 He was previously at the Lockheed plant known as the Skunkworks.
 (8) See the related topics menu Ultralight Products of California and Utah.

 In Britain, Len Gabriels created a canard version of this concept; the Orion.
 See under Hang gliding in Skyhook Sailwings.

 The double-surface revolution came with the Comet in 1980, and all the new gliders started looking alike as wild innovation gave way to steady improvement.